 Right now in FM we're deep in a bowl of multiplex soup.
 Another of those heady engineering "wars" has been shaping up, pending an F.C.C. decision.
-At the moment ending an F.C.C. decision.
-At the moment (and probably when you read this, too) things have reached a stage where everybody concerned is blowing his horn as loudly as possible, each "system" of FM multiplex broadcast is being plugged on an all-out basis and nobody is conceding anything in the property of the content of thing in the way of a possible over-all reconciliation and settlement.
+At the moment pending an F.C.C. decision.
+At the moment (and probably when you read this, too) things have reached a stage where every-body concerned is blowing his horn as loudly as possible, each "system" of FM multiplex broadcast is being plugged on an all-out basis and nobody is conceding any-thing in the way of a parallel area. thing in the way of a possible over-all reconciliation and settlement.